 I can hear some of you now, you know.

-“Oooh, oooh, but I use Annie Sloan!
+“Oooh, oooh, but can you paint IKEA furniture with chalk paint?
+I use Annie Sloan!
 Her paint sticks to anything!”

 To which I reply, “Bosh and balooey, madam!”